 Scarlioni and the Doctor discuss the merits of meddling with time.

 Sue: Best villain ever.
 How can you not love him?

-Scarlioni: It has not been difficult keeping secrets from you, my dear.
-A few fur coats, a few trinkets, a little nefarious excitement.
+Later, the Countess confronts Scarlioni.
+She tells him it wasn’t difficult keeping secrets from him.
+A few fur coats, a few trinkets, a little nefarious excitement…

 Sue: Nefarious?
 What the hell does that mean?

 Me: Maybe he wore a gimp mask and an all-in-one…

 Nicol: Can we please stop talking about this now?

 Scarlioni tears off his mask and becomes Scaroth, last of the Jagaroth.

 Me: I bet she’s pleased they had separate bedrooms now.